Remarks by U.S. Senator Charles E. Schumer

 The people who advocate enforcement-only approaches fail to understand that many illegal immigrants have risked their lives to come to the United States, and will risk their lives to remain in the United States in order to provide financial support to their families abroad.
 The majority of the American people understand that expelling tens of millions of people is simply not practical and will ultimately fail.

-Just as the American people are strongly against illegal immigration, they are also just as strongly against turning their country into a “roundup republic,” — where they will be confronted by nightly news stories of sympathetic families being torn apart at gunpoint during harsh enforcement raids.
+Just as the American people are strongly against illegal immigration, they are also just as strongly against turning their country into a roundup republic, — where they will be confronted by nightly news stories of sympathetic families being torn apart at gunpoint during harsh enforcement raids.
 The American people prefer a pragmatic solution that works to empty rhetoric, however satisfying, that fails.

 Fifth, we need to recognize that reuniting families is an important value of our immigration system.
 By dramatically reducing the number of illegal aliens who are able to enter the United States, we will create room for both families and employment-based immigrants so that the total number of immigrants to our country is no greater than today.